-If you are unsure what level you should register your child in, please call one of the indoor aquatic facilities: Gino & Liz Marcus Community Complex - 519-253-7028, Windsor International Aquatic and Training Centre at 519-974-2782, or Adie Knox Herman at 519-253-3157.
+If you are unsure what level you should register your child in, please call one of the indoor aquatic facilities: Gino & Liz Marcus Community Complex at 519-253-7028, or Windsor International Aquatic and Training Centre at 519-974-2782.
 If your child has taken Red Cross Swim Lessons, our registration guidelines chart will give you some idea of the comparable Life Saving Society Swim Lesson level.

 To view the courses, times, locations and fees of our swim programs being offered, please visit www.activewindsor.ca and simply click on "new guide".